 Youth may exhibit in one or all classes that they choose.

 Members who are exhibiting in several classes may copy their e-Record.
 Each exhibit (class) must have an e-Record.
-Be sure to highlight what you are exhibiting in your e-Record.
+Besure to highlight what you are exhibiting in your e-Record.
+Story and pictures must be unit specific.